 Believe it or not, those who are suffering know how hard it is to deal with because they are dealing with it from the inside out.
 Sufferers hate having an eating disorder or having to depend on others and being looked at as ill.
 The never-ending guilt, deep self-hatred, nights of sobbing and emotional distress is hard for us to deal with as well.
 Placing blame on the sufferer will only cause more guilt, which starts the cycle all over again.

 If you or someone you love is suffering from an eating disorder visit https://www.nationaleatingdisorders.org/ for guidance, recovery options, treatment centers and hotlines.
-Remember, show love, show your support and never judge what you don’t understand.
+Remember, show love, show your support and never judge what you do not understand.